deepinder1992/3DHeatTransfer/paper/paper.md

 On the other end of the spectrum, lightweight finite-difference and finite-volume solvers are computationally efficient and widely used for heat conduction and diffusion-dominated problems due to their straightforward implementation on structured Cartesian or logically structured grids [@leveque2007finite; @patankar1980numerical].
 More advanced structured-grid frameworks, such as OpenSBLI [@howell2016opensbli], extend this class of methods to high-performance computing environments.
 However, such frameworks are designed as general-purpose PDE toolchains and typically require additional abstraction layers and configuration to define application-specific workflows.

 Several GPU-accelerated finite-difference approaches have been developed to improve performance on structured grids.
-For example, phase-change heat conduction simulations on GPUs demonstrate substantial acceleration through optimized stencil execution, but do not support arbitrary or unstructured geometry representations [@gpu_phasechange_heat].
+For example, phase-change heat conduction simulations on GPUs demonstrate substantial acceleration through optimized stencil execution, while remaining tied to structured-grid representations and requiring domains to be expressed in grid-aligned form rather than general surface-based geometries [@gpu_phasechange_heat].
 Similarly, fast and interactive GPU-based heat conduction simulators have been proposed for two-dimensional problems, prioritizing real-time performance and interactivity over geometric generality and flexibility [@gpu_heat_2d_interactive].
 These approaches are typically designed around specific research applications and optimized stencil implementations, and do not provide modular solver architectures for extensible simulation workflows.

 In addition, simplified and educational solvers such as FDiff3 emphasize numerical understanding and clarity of implementation for heat conduction problems, primarily in pedagogical settings [@fdiff3].
-Similarly, Python-based educational frameworks for two-dimensional heat transfer focus on accessibility and teaching purposes rather than modularity or extensibility [@python_2d_heat_edu].
+Similarly, Python-based educational frameworks for two-dimensional heat transfer focus on accessibility and teaching purposes rather than extensible or modular solver design [@python_2d_heat_edu].

 Meshless approaches such as radial basis function finite differences (RBF-FD) enable simulation on scattered nodes and can handle arbitrary three-dimensional geometries without requiring structured grids [@fornberg2015solving; @miotti2021meshless].
 However, these methods are typically CPU-based, involve increased formulation complexity, and require careful parameter selection.

-`HeatTransfer3D` occupies a middle ground between these categories by combining:
+HeatTransfer3D occupies a middle ground between these categories by combining:

-The geometric flexibility typically associated with mesh-based workflows (via STL-based preprocessing), The simplicity and efficiency of structured finite-difference discretization, A multi-backend design enabling both CPU and GPU execution, A lightweight, focused implementation tailored specifically for heat conduction.
+geometry-driven preprocessing for STL-based domains within a structured-grid formulation, the simplicity and efficiency of finite-difference discretization on regular grids, a multi-backend design enabling both CPU and GPU execution, a lightweight implementation focused specifically on heat conduction problems.

-This combination distinguishes it from both heavyweight multiphysics frameworks and minimal research or educational prototypes.
+This combination positions it as a focused engineering tool that bridges structured-grid solvers and workflow-oriented geometry handling, rather than as a general-purpose multiphysics framework or an educational prototype.

 # Software Design